Ideai8/.github/profile/README.md

 We believe in making small, thoughtful bets on promising ideas.
 We research, build, and test quickly, to decide whether to scale it up or move on to the next exciting challenge.

-We publically share - from how we work, what we’re building to what we’ve learned (the wins and the failures).
+We publically share - how we work, what we’re building, and what we’ve learnt (the wins and the failures).
 We think being open helps us grow and hope that it helps others too.